2017; directed by Danny Boyle; adapted by John Hodge; 117 mins

 As Begbie, Robert Carlyle strikes fear in your heart but this time round, there is real melancholy.
 Like in an Abel Ferrara film, you get a sense of a character becoming aware of himself for the first time.
 Not only his self-immolation but the destruction he wreaks on those around him.

 Anthony Dod Mantle takes over from Brian Tufano and continues the great work he’s being doing with Boyle ever since Vaccuming Completely Nude in Paradise and really peaked in 2013 with the underrated Trance.
-The harmony of composition, lighting and colour in this film looks like second nature, heightening it from stark Scottish environs to a state of blissful hyperreality, whilst not being quite as baldly surreal as the 1996 original.
+The harmony of composition, lighting and colour in this film looks like second nature, heightening it from stark Scottish environs to a state of edgy hyperreality, whilst not being quite as baldly surreal as the 1996 original.

 The film, in the end, is just right.
 It’s not without a couple of flaws but neither is the original.
-The idea that the new one is somehow weaker because it doesn’t have the surprise factor but it doesn’t because it can’t.
+The idea is that the new one is somehow weaker because it doesn’t have the surprise factor but it doesn’t because it can’t.
 The original was a product of being in the right time and place.
-It was a major part of the Cool Britannia phenomenon in the 90s, coming out of 17 years of Tory rule, Thatcherism, privatisation, the death of the working class, AIDs, rave culture, hope for the future and people finally saying; “fuck it”!
+It was a major part of the Cool Britannia phenomenon in the 90s, emerging from 17 years of Tory rule, Thatcherism, privatisation, the death of the working class, AIDs, rave culture, hope for the future and people finally saying; “fuck it”!
 This is a film about re-assessing the nostalgia of those ‘good’ times under the wing of heroin and the mixed results for the protagonists both that they have wrought upon themselves or not, stuck in a world changing out of their control and beyond their ken.